AradhyaMahant/AppliedML/README.md

 Applications of machine learning.....</br>

-how it is useful in modern days.
+how ML is useful in modern days.